 A Leader in Local

 Since the beginning we have worked with local farmers and food producers to bring local products to our shelves.
-We are proud to claim that we have contracted with some organic farmers in the area for more than 35 years!
-Our push to promote products grown or produced within a 250 mile radius has driven the demand for local products in Humboldt County.
+We are proud to say that we have contracted with some organic farmers in the area for more than 35 years!
+Our push to promote products grown in Humboldt, Del Norte, and Trinity counties has driven the demand for local products in Humboldt County.